-Deirdre Finn, Head of Fundraising Mercy Hospital Foundation, Ray Browne, Project Manager Ross Building, Sandra Daly, CEO Mercy Hospital, Niall Walley, Deasy Walley Partnership & Project Manager Mercy Hospital Foundation, Dr. Tara Houlihan, Senior Clinical Psycho-Oncologist, Eoin Tobin, Chair of Board of Mercy Foundation, Paschal McCarthy, CEO Mercy University Foundation and Eoin Kelleher, Ross Building.
+Deirdre Finn, Head of Fundraising Mercy Hospital Foundation, Ray Browne, Project Manager Ross Building, Sandra Daly, CEO Mercy Hospital, Niall Walley, Deasy Walley Partnership & Project Manager Mercy Hospital Foundation, Dr. Tara Houlihan, Senior Clinical Psycho-Oncologist, Eoin Tobin, Chair of Board of Mercy Foundation, Paschal McCarthy, and Eoin Kelleher, Ross Building.

 PIC: Darragh Kane

 The existing 3,000 sq ft building, which is located at 9 Dyke Parade, Cork and just a minute’s walk away from both the main entrance to the Mercy University Hospital and it’s Outpatient Department, will be transformed into a modern non-clinical state of the art facility which will provide a quiet and safe place for patients and their families to access an increasingly necessary range of services to support those affected both directly and indirectly by a cancer diagnosis.